CSC207-UofT/course-project-group-044/accessibility.md

 increased font size, etc) would be applied without requiring special application-specific settings.

+**Simple and Intuitive Use**: This principle requires a clean design.
+Following web best practices "ought" to have this principle come for free; unfortunately, designing intuitive applications is an art rather than a science, and cannot be distilled to a list of rules like screen reader accessibility.
+There is a special aspect of this principle, however -- accessibility to people of different language abilities.
+Adding internationalization and localization support to our app would be a feature we would implement in the future to adapt our program to non-Canadian markets and Canadians whose first language is not English.
+Thanks to clean architecture, this change is localized to the front-end and would be easily facilitated with the internationalization support in the templating library we use.

 <!--
     Write a paragraph about who you would market your program towards, if you